raphaeldichler/google-places-api/README.md

 }
 ```

-If you use another building tool which is not listed here or you want to use another version you can check the [following link](https://search.maven.org/artifact/net.plyse/google-places-api/0.1.2/jar).
+If you use another building tool which is not listed here or *you want to use another version* you can check the [following link](https://search.maven.org/artifact/net.plyse/google-places-api/0.1.2/jar).

-## Second step
+## Second step - Configure all important information

 In order to make an API request to Google, you need an API key, which you can create [here](https://console.cloud.google.com).
 How exactly to create an API key is described on the [official website](https://developers.google.com/maps/documentation/javascript/get-api-key) of Google.

 Once you have a valid API key, you need to add it to the project.
 To do this, create a file named config.properties under `/src/main/resources/` in which the API key is stored.
-Then you only have to add the API-Key to the file as follows (`YOUR_API_KEY` stands for your API-Key, which you got earlier under the [Google Cloud Console](https://console.cloud.google.com)).
+Then you only have to add the API-Key to the file as follows (`YOUR_API_KEY` stands for your API-Key).

 ```
 google.api.places.api-key=YOUR_API_KEY